sk4red/tfaz-github-actions/README.md

-# Azure DevOps Labs - GitHub Actions with Terraform
+# GitHub Actions with Terraform

-Howdy there!
-These are the demo files to accompany the [Azure DevOps Lab video GitHub Actions with Terraform.](https://youtu.be/QcBtWX72dRw) This demo includes the following:
+This demo includes the following:

 * Terraform code to deploy an instance of App Services on Microsoft Azure
 * GitHub Actions to manage the deployment of Terraform code